MrAwesome/decktricks/README.md

 ## In Progress
 * Alpha
+    * Done!

+* Beta
+    * Provider: NonSteamLaunchers (for battle.net, PS Plus, and many more)
+    * "Update all"
     * "Fix OLED Wifi6 on streaming"
-    * "Update all"
-    * Provider: NonSteamLaunchers (for battle.net, PS Plus, and many more)

-* Beta
     * "Run in Nested Desktop Mode"
-    * Better organization of tricks in the GUI
     * Prettier fonts and a logo
     * Better tests
     * Bug reporting from inside the app